WimReddingius/MultiScaleTrajectories/README.md

 In the top-right corner, you can select which algorithm type you wish to run.
 For each of these algorithm types, it is possible to have differents kinds of implementations, but they all accept the same kind of input.

  Each of these algorithm types can be instantiated to create a configuration for that specific type.
 New configurations can be added, and configurations can be saved to/loaded from disk.
 This is useful for restoring an experimental setup, as well as exploring the output/statistics gathered from the experiments themselves.
+To prevent losing your configuration, the tool will save the state of your configuration when you close the tool and will restore this state the next time you start it up.

- Each configuration contains of the following:
+ Each configuration contains the following:

  - Algorithm library: a set of configurations for specific implementations of the algorithm type.
  - Input library: a set of inputs which can be used to run these algorithms.
 Inputs can be saved to/loaded from disk or imported using a custom importer.
 Furthermore, differents kinds of custom input editors may be defined for visualizing and editing the input.